zacharyabolton/capstonetest/dev_diary.md

   using https://codepen.io/bootpen/pen/jbbaRa?editors=1000 for modal sidebar.

   As of now, if you close modal_sideBar at xs or sm viewport sizes and then resize above sm, sidebar "diplay" stays at "none".

+06-13-17

+	Completely scratched sideBar idea in favor of a suplimentary navbar at top.